fbpx

 Brief History of the Luau

-Luaus in Hawaii have been around for hundreds of years.
 They used to be religious celebrations (called ‘aha’aina).
 There were lots of restrictions on the foods eaten and who could attend.

 After that, luaus were mostly for royalty.
 And then primarily for family celebrations.

-How Authentic are Luaus in Hawaii Today?
+How Authentic is Luaus in Hawaii Today?

 There’s a big difference in authenticity between Hawaiian luaus.